IT’S A BEST BUY BECAUSE:

 WHAT IS IT?

-Information on the 2017 Honda Pilot was unavailable as of this writing, but we don’t foresee any major changes after the Pilot’s redesign last year.
+Information on the 2018 Honda Pilot was unavailable as of this writing, but we don’t foresee any major changes.

 VALUE IN CLASS

-The 2016 Honda Pilot’s wonderfully executed redesign put it back at the head of the midsize crossover SUV class.
-It built on the previous-generation Pilot’s strengths—most notably the spacious interior and excellent road manners—by adding a host of up-to-the-minute safety and technology features.
-Despite its focus on function over flash, the Pilot’s interior has a very high quality feel.
+The Honda Pilot is one of the larger midsize SUVs on the market, and it’s also one of the most space-efficient.
+In addition to its capacious interior, the Pilot boasts excellent road manners for a plus-sized SUV and a good selection of safety and technology features.
+Despite its focus on function over flash, the Pilot’s cabin has a very high-quality feel.
 If you need to move a lot of people and stuff and aren’t interested in a minivan, the Pilot is one of the best family haulers around.

 |BODY STYLES||4-Door Wagon|

 |AVAILABLE ENGINES||280-HP, 3.5-Liter V6|